Icelandic Creamy Langoustine Recipe | Lobster Bisque (Humarsúpa)

-This Icelandic Langoustine Bisque is a creamy take on a traditional Icelandic classic that is commonly enjoyed during the holiday season.
-While in Iceland Langoustine’s are used to give this soup it’s unique flavor, you can also substitute them for shrimp, prawns, or lobster that are local to your region.
+This Icelandic Langoustine Bisque is a creamy soup and a take on a traditional Icelandic classic that is commonly enjoyed during the holiday season, and is most similar to a lobster bisque that would be served here in the USA.
+While in Iceland Langoustine’s are used to give this soup its unique flavor, you can also substitute them for shrimp, prawns, or lobster that are local to your region.

 This Creamy Langoustine Bisque was made in partnership with Green Mountain Creamery an incredible local dairy company here in Vermont that makes a delicious Icelandic Skyr Yogurt that is perfect for this Icelandic recipe.
 Thank you for supporting the brands who make The Well Essentials possible.

 Icelandic Creamy Langoustine Recipe | The Perfect winter Soup

 Once winter hits I am all about the soups.
 Soups are probably my favorite way to warm up during these long and cold Vermont winter days, and are an easy way to make sure that I am feeding my family with nourishing, local ingredients.

 What I love so much about soups is that they can pack a big punch in a simple bowl, and usually are deserving of so much more respect than they usually get.
 Soups are one of the staple foods that every food culture has, but for this holiday recipe I wanted to showcase a famous soup from a country that seriously knows how to warm up during the winter months.

 This Langoustine recipe is a traditional favorite, creamy soup in Iceland that can be found served at restaurants throughout the country, and is especially common on Christmas holiday tables.
 In Iceland, the Langoustine Bisque gets its unique flavor by first creating a fish stock made from Langoustine shells (but you can also use shrimp, prawns, or lobster), that are simmered with a few other fresh ingredients to create a flavorful reduction.